giseldo/userstory/README.md

 # UST - User Story Tutor

-A tool to help teams that use agile practices to building better user stories.
+A onn-line tool to help teams that use agile practices to building better user stories.

 ## Author
 Giseldo da Silva Neo